readium/webpub-manifest/extensions/presentation.md

 }
 ```

-*In this example, a specific resource is sized to fit the viewport width and clipped to fit different viewport heights.*
+*In this example, a specific resource is scaled to fit the viewport width and clipped to fit different viewport heights.*

 ```json
 "readingOrder": [